aryavtiwari2005/hacktron/README.md

 2. **Status Tracking:**
    - A real-time status page enables users to monitor the progress of their inventory and transactions seamlessly.

-3. **Customer Support Integration:**
+3. **Internal communication:**
-   - An embedded customer service module offers immediate assistance for any issues or inquiries, ensuring prompt resolution.
+   - An embedded internal communication service module offers immediate assistance for any issues or inquiries, ensuring prompt resolution.

 4. **Document Management:**
    - Users can download bills and balance documents directly from the platform, enhancing record-keeping and accessibility.